St. Petersburg Workmen's Petition to the Tsar

-The St. Petersburg Workmen's Petition to the Tsar (9 January 1905) is a historical document, a petition with which St. Petersburg workers, led by the priest Georgy Gapon, marched to Tsar Nicholas II on Bloody Sunday, January 9 (22), 1905.
-The petition was made up on January 5–8, 1905 by Georgy Gapon and a group of workers — leaders of the "Assembly of Russian Factory Workmen of St. Petersburg" (hereinafter — "Sobranie") with the participation of representatives of the democratic intelligence.
+The St. Petersburg Workmen's Petition to the Tsar is a historical document and petition with which St. Petersburg workers, led by the priest Georgy Gapon, marched to Tsar Nicholas II on Bloody Sunday, January 9 (22), 1905.
+The petition was made up on January 5–8, 1905 by Georgy Gapon and a group of workers — leaders of the "Assembly of Russian Factory Workmen of St. Petersburg" (hereinafter — "Sobranie") with the participation of representatives of the democratic intelligentsia.
 The petition contained a number of demands, some of them political, some of them economic.
-The main demand of the petition was the destruction of the power of officials and the convocation of a popular representation in the form of a Constituent assembly on the basis of universal, direct, secret and equal suffrage.
+The main demands of the petition were the removal of officials' power and popular representation in the form of a constituent assembly on the basis of universal, direct, secret and equal suffrage.
 The other demands of the petition were divided into three parts: "Measures against the ignorance and powerlessness of the Russian people", "Measures against the poverty of the people", and "Measures against the oppression of capital over labor".
-The total number of demands was seventeen.
-The political demands of the petition, which proposed to limit the tsarist autocracy, were considered "impertinent" by the government and were the reason for the dispersal of the workers' protests.
+There were seventeen demands in total.
+The political demands of the petition, which proposed to limit the tsarist autocracy, were considered "impertinent" by the government, which therefore dispersed the workers' protests.